spckio/spck-documentation/docs/index.md

 ### Diffs

-File diffing is an awesome feature that any code editor needs.
-Features are a bit lacking in Spck Editor's code differ, but hopefully more features will be added to the differ in the near future.
-Some planned features are char-by-char diffs as well as in-place editting.
+File diffing is an awesome feature that any great code editor with git integration needs.
+More features will be added to the code differ in the near future, for example, char-by-char diffs as well as in-place diff editting.

 <img width="475" src="img/index/diff.png">